MehmetMHY/ytm34/README.md

 ## How To Run:
 ### Setup:
-- Make sure you are in the /ytm34 directory and you have the ytm34 in the directory you want
+1) Make sure you are in the /ytm34 directory and you have the ytm34 in the directory you want
-  * pwd > .idealLocation.txt
+- pwd > .idealLocation.txt
-- Create virutal python environment for youtube_dl:
+2) Create virutal python environment for youtube_dl:
-  * python3 -m venv ytm34
+- python3 -m venv ytm34
+3) (optional) Add an alias to your .bashrc or .zshrc file to activates ytm34/run.sh so you can activate any where in the terminal.
+Here is an example of my alias I added to my .zshrc file:
+- alias ytm34='cd ~/Desktop/ytm34/ ; bash run.sh'

 ## Run:
 1) Go to the ytm34 directory and make sure to do everything listed in the "Setup" section of this README
 2) Run the "run.sh" file:
-  * bash run.sh
+- bash run.sh
 3) A menu will pop up, there are mainly 3 options for getting audio and/or video from YouTube.
 4) To make a list, select option 1 or 5 (depending on if you want audio or video (YTM4))
 5) For the list option(s), simply copy and paste your desired URL and hit enter.
 To exit this menu just type in "404"